 As you were reading Exodus 2 and 3 you may have noticed something that appears to be a discrepancy in the naming of Moses' father-in-law.
 This post will give a brief overview of this apparent problem and will sort out who is who.
 For the purposes of this blog we will avoid going too deep into every side of the debate as that is the area of biblical scholars and unnecessary for the average person who is simply seeking answers.
-Unless otherwise noted, all scripture quoted in this post come from the English Standard Version (or, ESV).
-When we first meet this man in Exodus 2:18 we read, "When they came home to their father Reuel, he said..." then we see in verse 21 that Moses marries one of "the man's" daughters named Zipporah.
-Where the apparent controversy lies is in Exodus 3:1: "Now Moses was keeping the flock of his father-in-law, Jethro, the priest of Midian..."
+When we first meet this man in Exodus 2:18 (ESV) we read, "When they came home to their father Reuel, he said..." then we see in verse 21 that Moses marries one of "the man's" daughters named Zipporah.
+Where the apparent controversy lies is in Exodus 3:1 (ESV): "Now Moses was keeping the flock of his father-in-law, Jethro, the priest of Midian..."
 A few other instances muddy the water further.
-In Numbers 10:29 we read "And Moses said to Hobab the son of Reuel the Midianite, Moses' father-in-law..." but then Judges 4:11 reads: "Now Heber the Kenite had separated from the Kenites, the descendants of Hobab the father-in-law of Moses..."
+In Numbers 10:29 (ESV) we read "And Moses said to Hobab the son of Reuel the Midianite, Moses' father-in-law..." but then Judges 4:11 (ESV) reads: "Now Heber the Kenite had separated from the Kenites, the descendants of Hobab the father-in-law of Moses..."

 So we have three names: Reuel, Jethro, and Hobab which all seem to refer to Moses' father-in-law, but becomes confused by the issue of Hobab seeming to be both Moses' father-in-law and the decendent of Reuel who we also posit is Moses' father-in-law!

 Let's tackle who Reuel is first.
 There are three basic views on this.
 The first is that Reuel is simply another name for Jethro, much like Jacob also being named Israel (both of which were used interchangeably).